JerradT-1000/simplePrograms/README.md

 ancientSquareRoot - the ancient Babylonians had an interesting way of computing square root.
 This program is a fun way to learn how.

+arrayMax - finds the largest number in an array

 changeCount - counts out number of what coins are needed to make change for amount given by user

 circumferenceCalculator - calculates circumference by user given radius